Current Society for Health Psychology Bylaws

 e.
 Any Member or Affiliate of the Society may be removed from the Society for cause by a vote of two thirds of the Executive Committee.
 Action such as unethical practices, unprofessional behavior, or conduct reflecting unfavorably upon the Society or the field of health psychology is to be considered sufficient cause for expulsion from the Society.

 Article III – Officers

 a.
-The Officers of the Society shall consist of a President, President-Elect, Past-President, Treasurer/Secretary, and three Members-at-Large.
-Each shall perform the usual duties of the respective office and specific duties provided elsewhere in these Bylaws or as assigned by the Executive Committee.
+The Officers of the Society shall consist of a President, Past-President, President-Elect, Treasurer/Secretary, three Members-at-Large, APA Council Representatives, and a Diversity and Inclusion Officer.
+Each shall perform the usual duties of the respective office and specific duties provided elsewhere in these Bylaws or as assigned by the Executive Committee

 c.
 Candidates for elected office in the Society shall be Fellows or Members of the Society.
 Officers shall be elected by electronic voting coordinated by the APA Elections Office.